-What Would Happen To Bitcoin If The Stock Market Crashed?
+Expect This To Happen To Bitcoin’s Price If The Stock Market Crashed

 Key Takeaways:

-• The price of Bitcoin has crashed independently of the stock market performance.
-If the stock market index remains above 0.2+ then a crash in the traditional assets will likely mean a price crash for Bitcoin.
+- The price of Bitcoin has crashed independently of stock market performance.
+If the stock market index remains above 0.2+, then a crash in traditional assets will likely mean a price crash for Bitcoin.

-• During a stock market crash, the outflow of investment may be much more severe than the drain from stocks due to Bitcoin's volatility.
+- Due to Bitcoin's volatility, the outflow of investment may be much more severe during a stock market crash than the drain from stocks.

 The link between Bitcoin and stocks has been closely followed by investors.
 For the majority of its existence, Bitcoin has remained uncorrelated.
 However, since 2020, changing economic conditions have resulted in a strong positive correlation forming between these two assets.
 With increasing alignment, it is, therefore, only natural for Bitcoin holders to begin questioning what could happen to the price of BTC if there is a crash in the global stock markets.